 - A licensed caterer must be on-premises at all times.

-As for our neighbors, both Massachusetts and Connecticut are easing restrictions into the spring and summer months.
+As for our neighbors, both Massachusetts and Connecticut are easing restrictions into the spring and summer months, as well.
 The beginning of Massachusetts’ Phase 4 on Monday, March 22, saw wedding capacity limits increase to 100 people inside and 150 people outside.
 (Find a complete list of restrictions and requirements here).
 Meanwhile, Connecticut is now allowing 100 guests indoors and up to 200 outdoors.
 (Find more info here.)

 There’s a light at the end of the tunnel, folks!
 We’re wishing the happiest of celebrations to all the couples who will be able to keep their original date and/or who won’t have to postpone for the third time.